 Yet another report by the World Economic Forum (WEF) on The Future of Jobs has revealed that the Fourth Industrial Revolution (characterized by a fusion of technologies that blends the physical, digital, and biological) will create future workplace shortages, which will in turn undoubtedly impact women’s employment prospects.
 It will also create disruptions in labor markets, as well as changes in business models across all industries.4 In this new market, some jobs will become redundant while others will see changes in the skills required, and still others will witness talent shortages owing to technological as well as sociopolitical and demographic changes.

-This news may bode well for women in the workforce, those who intend to join the workforce in the future or return to it.
-The WEF’s Future of Jobs Report asked strategy and talent experts from reputed employers around the globe for their thoughts on the changing landscape of jobs and employment.3 Employers are increasingly inclined to recruit women to fill the talent pool, as part of their future workforce planning, but the numbers are still bleak when it comes to Information and Communication Technology (ICT).
+This news may bode well for women who intend to join or return to the workforce in the future.
+The WEF’s report asked strategy and talent experts from reputed employers around the globe for their thoughts on the changing landscape of jobs and employment.
+Employers are increasingly inclined to recruit women to fill the depleted talent pool, as part of their future workforce planning, but the numbers are still bleak when it comes to Information and Communication Technology (ICT).5

-This is a great opportunity for women in college to consider STEM courses or courses in similar fields that were traditionally “male-dominated,” such as manufacturing, production and architecture.
+This is a great opportunity for women in college to consider STEM courses or courses in similar fields that were traditionally male-dominated, such as manufacturing, production, and architecture.

 - “Statistics,” National Girls Collaborative Project, accessed April 20, 2018, https://ngcproject.org/statistics.

 - Diane F. Halpern, Camilla P. Benbow, David C. Geary, Ruben C. Gur, Janet Shibley Hyde, and Morton Ann Gernsbacher, “The Science of Sex Differences in Science and Mathematics,” Psychological Science in the Public Interest 8, no. 1 (August 2007): 1, https://doi.org/10.1111/j.1529-1006.2007.00032.x.